elf: Quote: "I found a special snowflake;" 5-point snowflake (Special Snowflake)elf ([personal profile] elf) wrote in [community profile] ebooks,

 I once read a blog post by an author that thought used bookstores should be illegal because authors weren't getting paid royalties on those books, and said author thought that libraries were a little hinky as well.
 I was boggled.

-havocthecat: kaylee frye has not yet decided whether to use her power for good or evil (kaylee good or evil)
+havocthecat: kaylee frye has not yet decided whether to use her power for good or evil (firefly kaylee good or evil)

 Not to mention the VAST SWATHES OF INTELLECTUAL PROPERTY THEFT in the realm of fanfic.
 You could probably fill Fort Knox with all the lost revenues caused by those of us who choose to read fanfic instead of purchasing someone's book.
 We're all thieves.
 THIEVES.